-This page is about natural remedies for dogs with prostate problems.
+This page is about natural canine prostate remedies.
 Learn how to use remedies such as herbs, vitamins, minerals, and homeopathy to treat problems such as prostate enlargement and inflammation of the prostate in dogs.

 Older intact dogs are more susceptible to the development of certain canine prostate problems, such as prostate enlargement and inflammation.
 Neutering prevents over 90% of all prostate problems in the course of the dog's life.
 (Prostate cancer, however, is one exception.
 It can develop in BOTH neutered and intact male dogs).